RamyaSheshadri/RTL_Design_and_Synthesis/README.md

 This session covers writing the RTL and testbench for a 2-input AND gate, simulating the design using Icarus Verilog, and viewing the waveform on GTKWave.

-### -Project Setup
+### Project Setup
- #### -Create a working directory for the session:
+ #### Create a working directory for the session:
   - mkdir -p ~/sky130_workshop/session1
   - cd ~/sky130_workshop/session1

--Create RTL File
+  #### Create RTL File
- -Open design.v in nano editor:
+  - Open design.v in nano editor:using command : nano design.v

-bash
-Copy
-Edit
-nano design.v
-Paste the following RTL code:

-verilog
-Copy
-Edit
-module and_gate(
-  input a, b,
-  output y
-);
-  assign y = a & b;
-endmodule
+  - Write your RTL code inside it
-Save and exit:
+    - Save and exit:

-Press Ctrl + O, then Enter to save
+    - Press Ctrl + O, then Enter to save

-Press Ctrl + X to exit
+    - Press Ctrl + X to exit

-📝 Create Testbench File
+#### Create Testbench File
-bash
-Copy
-Edit
-nano tb.v
+Use command:nano tb.v
-Paste the following testbench:

-verilog
-Copy
-Edit
-`timescale 1ns/1ps
-module tb;
-  reg a, b;
-  wire y;
-  and_gate uut (.a(a), .b(b), .y(y));

-  initial begin
-    $dumpfile("and_gate.vcd");
-    $dumpvars(0, tb);

-    a = 0; b = 0; #10;
-    a = 1; b = 0; #10;
-    a = 0; b = 1; #10;
-    a = 1; b = 1; #10;
-    $finish;
-  end
-endmodule
+ - Write Testbench code in it.
-Save and exit with Ctrl + O, Enter, Ctrl + X.
+  - Save and exit with Ctrl + O, Enter, Ctrl + X.

-⚙️ Compile and Simulate
+#### Compile and Simulate
-Compile both design and testbench files:
+Compile both design and testbench files: iverilog design.v tb.v -o sim.out

-bash
-Copy
-Edit
-iverilog design.v tb.v -o sim.out
-Run the compiled simulation:
+#### Run the compiled simulation:

-bash
-Copy
-Edit
 vvp sim.out
 This will generate a file called and_gate.vcd.

-📈 Open GTKWave (for Waveform Visualization)
+### Open GTKWave (for Waveform Visualization)
 If you're on WSL, ensure your X11 server (e.g., VcXsrv) is running.

-Export display (for WSL only):
+### Export display (for WSL only):

-bash
-Copy
-Edit
 export DISPLAY=:0
-Then open the waveform in GTKWave:
+Then open the waveform in GTKWave: gtkwave and_gate.vcd

-bash
-Copy
-Edit
-gtkwave and_gate.vcd
-Inside GTKWave:
+- Inside GTKWave:

-Navigate the left panel and double-click a, b, and y to load them into the waveform viewer.
+- Navigate the left panel and double-click a, b, and y to load them into the waveform viewer.

-Zoom and inspect signal transitions as needed.
+- Zoom and inspect signal transitions as needed.

-✅ Status
+#### Status:
 At this point:

-The Verilog RTL and testbench have been simulated
+- The Verilog RTL and testbench have been simulated

-Output waveform is successfully viewed
+- Output waveform is successfully viewed

-Environment is fully functional
+- Environment is fully functional

-GOVE THIS READ ME FORMAT

 <img width="955" height="318" alt="GTK OP" src="https://github.com/user-attachments/assets/7f4e527b-328f-41da-b3ae-5661281cb3fb" />